 Add fresh new bedding to replace any you have removed.
 If using straw, either add a whole bale of straw or portions of one.
 Fluff the bedding with a pitchfork.
 If your stable uses shavings or sawdust, use a wheelbarrow to transport fresh shavings to the stall, or open a bag and fluff the compacted shavings with the shavings fork.
 Some stables have truckloads of loose shavings piled, or you can buy bags of compacted shavings.

 The thickness of your bedding will depend on what type of stall flooring is under the bedding and what season it is.
 If there is thick rubber matting on the stall floors, bedding can be thinner.
 On bare concrete, add more bedding to provide padding and urine absorption; this is especially important during cold weather.
 Sand floors are easier on your horse's legs but may get saturated with urine quickly if you don't put enough bedding down.

 After you've finished cleaning and bedding the stall, use a broom to sweep up any spilled manure, straw, or shavings in the alleys and doorways to the stable.
 Scoop up the sweepings into the shovel and toss them into the manure pile.
 Left unattended, manure, chaff, and bedding in doorways will turn into a muddy mess in wet weather.

 Put all the tools away where they won't cause a tripping hazard.
 Return the feed tubs, buckets, and toys so the stall will be ready for your horse.

 - Use Inexpensive hangers keep cleaning tools safely out of the way on the walls of the stable.

 - Some people leave a thick padding of bedding for warmth and only clean the top surface during winter months.

-- Inexpensive riding gloves with the sticky rubber dots are handy for handling tools and shavings bags without slipping.
+- Inexpensive riding gloves with the sticky rubber dots are handy for handling tools and shavings bags.